PreciousChicken/blog/content/posts/azure-react-apod.md

 ## 5. Create an empty Github repo

 We are going to enable continuous deployment (CD) on this project via Github.
-Therefore create a new repo in Github (without adding README, .gitignore or licence).
+Therefore create a new repo in GitHub entitled *azure-react-apod* (without adding README, .gitignore or licence).
 We don't actually need to push the project at this stage however.

 ## 6. Download publish profile from Azure